sosanzma/spade_llm/README.md

 SPADE_LLM follows a modular design where:

 1. Agents maintain SPADE's asynchronous communication model
-2. LLM interactions are abstracted through providers
+2. LLM interactions are abstracted through a unified provider
 3. Tools can be native or adapted from external frameworks
 4. Context management handles multi-conversation scenarios
 5. MCP integration enables connection to external services